 Although it’s not obvious, I confirmed with customer services that you get a website builder (so you don’t have to code your website from scratch) and the Softaculous installer (so you can install WordPress or a similar CMS).

-If you really want WordPress, you might be better off signing up for one of the WordPress hosting plans that come with NVMe storage, four-times-per-day backups, a CDN, DDoS protection, SEO tools, and more.
-Disk space ranges from 20 GB to unlimited, and bandwidth goes from 50 GB to unlimited.
+If you have a genuine interest in using WordPress, considering one of our WordPress hosting plans with NVMe storage, four-times-per-day backups, a CDN, DDoS protection, SEO tools, and additional features might be the optimal route.
+These plans offer disk space ranging from 20 GB to unlimited, along with bandwidth that extends from 50 GB to unlimited, providing you with a comprehensive range of choices to suit your needs.

 Pricing and Support